DavitTec/fileit/contribute.md

 We are open to anyone open to contribute.
 Please feel free to fork & edit as you wish.

-We appreciate any contributions that helps the mission and goals of this Project and hope we can develop a more efficient system that can be appleid to the basic digital creator or author.
+We appreciate any contributions that helps the mission and goals of this Project and hope we can develop a more efficient system that can be applied to the basic digital creator or author.